 Heroku is a Platform as a Service (PaaS) solution for hosting web applications in various agent languages, including Node.js.
-With New Relic, you can extend Heroku with metrics from New Relic APM, Browser, and Insights.
+With New Relic, you can extend Heroku with metrics from APM and browser monitoring.

 After deploying your Node.js app on Heroku, install the New Relic agent.
 Installing the add-on automatically creates a private New Relic account and configures access for Heroku servers.

 To install the New Relic add-on through the Heroku website's Add-on page for New Relic, you must be logged in to Heroku.

 From Heroku's Add-on page for New Relic, select the appropriate subscription plan.
 Then run this toolbelt command: